ulivee/ulivee-S1/README.md

 It supports wireless **MP3 audio streaming**, **decoding**, and **digital-to-analog output**, controlled via **WebSocket** commands.
 All code is in `main_v2.ino`.

+Can be used with online radio streams or with your own music stored online privided by 206 HTTP (I am doing this last one with a AWS S3 bucket and Rails controller).

 ---

 ## ⚙️ Setup & Configuration